Bewcastle

-Etymology
+Toponymy

 The origin of the name Bewcastle can be traced accurately from its spelling in ancient documents.
 These show that it was originally "bothy/booth caster", which translates as "the Roman fort where there were bothies or shielings".
 'Cæster' is "an Anglian side-form of OE 'ceaster', referring to the defences of the Roman camp...a medieval fortress was built within these defences..."
 The original form of the first element "was clearly 'Buth-' from ON búð, 'booth'."
 (OE=Old English; ON=Old Norse).

 Antiquarians, who did not have our access to well-catalogued and studied ancient documents, leapt at the chance to link the place name with a semi-mythological figure named Bueth, due to his romantic links with the prestigious Barony of Gilsland.
 The well-respected book The Place-names of Cumberland states that it is "impossible" for Bewcastle to be named after Bueth.

 Governance

-Bewcastle is in the parliamentary constituency of Penrith and the Border.
-Neil Hudson was elected its Conservative Member of Parliament at the 2019 General Election, replacing Rory Stewart.
+Bewcastle is in the parliamentary constituency of Carlisle.

-Before Brexit, it was in the North West England European Parliamentary Constituency.